 The calendar system in which this recurrence rule operates, in lowercase.
-This MUST be either a CLDR-registered calendar system name [CLDR], or a vendor-specific value.
+This MUST be either a CLDR-registered calendar system name [CLDR], or a vendor-specific value (see Section 3.3).

 This is the RSCALE part from iCalendar RSCALE [RFC7529], converted to lowercase.